Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusQueue.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceBusQueue** cmdlet creates a new Service Bus queue in the specified Service Bus namespace.
+The **New-AzureRmServiceBusQueue** cmdlet creates a Service Bus queue in the specified Service Bus namespace.

 ## EXAMPLES